The following post is an excerpt from our “Guide to Project Planning” download it now for more info on how to build a great project plan.

 What’s the overall approach to the project?

 What’s the first deliverable?
 What comes after that?
 How do those deliverables help you get to the end goal?
 Does your team prefer to work within the framework of a methodology like Agile?
 What are the frameworks that you can apply to this project given the variables you discovered in your pre-project client Q&A?
+Did you ask these 7 important questions before you began?

 What tasks will need to be completed?